Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 ### 4.3 Secure secrets management with ESO
 Credentials are never hardcoded.
 The flow for managing secrets like database passwords and API keys follows a secure, GitOps-friendly pattern:

-1.  **Source of truth:** secrets are stored and managed in **AWS Secrets Manager**.
+1.  **Source of truth:** **AWS Secrets Manager** stores and manages all secrets.
 2.  **Synchronization:** the **External Secrets Operator (ESO)** running in the cluster watches for **External Secret** resources.
-3.  **Kubernetes secret creation:** ESO fetches the values from AWS and creates standard **Kubernetes Secrets**.
+3.  **Kubernetes secret creation:** ESO fetches values from AWS and creates standard **Kubernetes Secrets**.
-4.  **Pod consumption:** the frontend and API server pods use **EKS Pod Identity** to assume specific IAM roles, granting them access only to the necessary secrets.
+4.  **Pod consumption:** the frontend and API server pods use **EKS Pod Identity** to assume specific IAM roles, granting access to the necessary secrets and nothing else.
 This eliminates the need for long-lived credentials in the cluster.

 ### 4.4 Helm values that matter in production
 The values template used by the EKS module controls the deployment.
 The following examples are the most useful knobs to call out for platform teams.